unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 - Map Properties (*aperture-tiles/tile-client-template/target/tile-client-template/WEB-INF/classes/maps*), which specifies the attributes of the base map or plot on which your data is displayed.
 To include more than one map in your project, create a separate Map Properties file for each.
 - Layer Properties (*aperture-tiles/tile-client-template/target/tile-client-template/WEB-INF/classes/layers*), which specifies the layers that can be overlaid on your base map or plot.

-Both files are available in the [tile-client-template.zip](../../download/Tile Client Template) utility.
+Both files are available in the [tile-client-template.zip](../../download/Tile Client Template) distribution.
 Extract the contents of the file to access them.

 ###<a name="map-properties"></a>Map Properties